-In 2021 we will be building a new auditorium underneath our iconic canopy.
-Making full use of the beautiful natural setting, and using reclaimed and sustainable materials, this auditorium has been designed for Opera Holland Park by the award-winning set designer, takis.
+Our new auditorium underneath our iconic canopy makes full use of the beautiful natural setting, using reclaimed and sustainable materials and designed by the award-winning set designer, takis.
 Find out more about what to expect here.

 The seating capacity will be reduced from 1000 to 400 to allow for social distancing, customised flexible seating, enhanced personal space and a greater connection to the music and drama from the newly extended stage, which, in turn, allows greater safety for our artists.
 We are grateful to our Members and Supporters for their generosity in enabling us to offer this exciting new space to our audiences.

-Opera Holland Park will be operating all performances and events in accordance with the latest guidance from the UK Government and Public Health England.
-If you have any questions that are not covered below or in our list of FAQs below, please do not hesitate to get in touch with us at email@example.com.
+If you have any questions that are not covered below, please do not hesitate to get in touch with us at firstname.lastname@example.org.

 We promise to keep you feeling safe by:

-- Providing sanitised, allocated seating with socially distanced bubbles (at least 1m apart or 0.5m apart for Carnival Culture in the Park)
+- Providing allocated seating with socially distanced bubbles (at least 1m apart or 0.5m apart for Carnival Culture in the Park)

 - Cleaning all allocated seating before you arrive